 Suite transcription a performance for baroque cello (3rd Suite for cello by J. S. Bach) and contemporary dance with Yui Kawaguchi, Produced by Julia Kursawe and Yui Kawaguchi in 2017.

 suite MINIMAL compositions by Dall’ Abaco and Philip Glass.
-A suite for baroque cello and contemporary dance, with Irene Cortina González, 2019 (work in progress)
+A suite for baroque cello and contemporary dance, with Irene Cortina González, 2019

 Photo © Katja Strempel